 So what do electrical sockets look like in Uruguay?

-I found this graphic from Adaptalec really helpful.
+I found this graphic of plugs in Uruguay really helpful.

 Forgot your adaptor?

 Don’t worry if you forget your adaptor.
 They are easy to find here.
 Just go into any large supermarket to pick one up.
 Your local Uruguayan hardware store, known as a ferreteria (no small furry animal jokes please) will also stock them.